Lahti-University-of-Technology/full-stack-course/material/material.md

       - Timeseries
         Specialized for timestamped data such as metrics, IoT signals, and logs (e.g., InfluxDB, TimescaleDB).
 Supports time-window queries, retention, and downsampling.
 - Programming Practice
+  Programming practice encompasses the habits and tools developers use to craft and maintain code.
+Strong practice reduces defects, keeps code readable, and supports collaboration across the stack.
+In full stack development, these skills allow teams to iterate quickly while preserving quality.
+Thoughtful tooling and conventions make projects approachable for newcomers.
   - AI-assisted development tools
     Services like GitHub Copilot and Tabnine suggest code, tests, and documentation.
 They accelerate routine tasks, but developers remain responsible for review, correctness, and ethical use.
     - Agentic